Release notes

 These classes create a bearing element for ball and roller bearings models.
 They are instantiated based os some geometric and constructive parameters like: number of rotating elements, size (diameter for ballbearing; length for rollerbearing) of the rotating elements, contact angle, and static loading force.

-The direct stiffness coefficientes are calculated using these parameters.
+The direct stiffness coefficients are calculated using these parameters.

 I also left an opened option to instantiate the direct damping coefficients.
 But if it’s set as None, they are calculated based on the stiffness coefficient as the literature suggests.
 However the cross-coupling coefficients are set to zero, and the coefficients are not dependent on speed.